 (1) A person who is a director of a co-operative commits an offence if the person knowingly allows the co-operative to continue to carry on business with fewer than the minimum number of members for more than 28 days after the number of members falls below the minimum number.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

 (2) Each person who is found guilty of an offence under subsection (1) is also liable to satisfy all obligations of the co-operative incurred after the 28 days referred to in subsection (1), and may be sued without any other member being joined in the action.